 - Grows a sense of community

 Some of the best ideas come from impromptu conversations and discussions, and a breakout space can provide the perfect environment for ideas to happen and be harnessed.
-They support interaction between students socially and encourages ideas to be generated and shared in a more relaxed setting.
+They support interaction between students socially and encourage ideas to be generated and shared in a more relaxed setting.

 Altimare and Sheridan’s research into ‘The role of nonclassroom spaces in Living-Learning Communities’ (Journal of Learning Spaces, 2016) concluded that: ‘Social connectedness’ can have a range of academic benefits with social spaces facilitating learning, supporting the notion that while every space is a learning space, non-classroom spaces help with the formation of community and identity.